jiko/NBAonESPN/README.md

 I also made a script to make an [NBA on TNT iCalendar file](http://fortheloveofbasketball.com/nba_on_tnt.ics), based on [the NBA on TNT webpage](http://www.nba.com/nbaontnt/).

-These scripts do not

-- Download a copy of the schedule webpages
-- Auto-update the files hosted here or on my server
-- Include the full NBA schedule
-- Feed your cat
+These scripts do not include the full NBA schedule.
+However, they now run daily on my server, so the iCalendar files should stay up to date for the playoffs.
+I have noticed that some of the listings for 'if needed' games have strange timestamps, so keep that in mind.

 To install dependencies:

-`pip install requests sanetime icalendar`
+`pip install requests sanetime icalendar beautifulsoup4`